FluentAvatar: Flicker-Free Talking-Head Animation via Phoneme-Guided Autoregressive Modeling: Ablation Study Details

-To validate the effectiveness of each component in our proposed composite loss function, we conduct a detailed ablation study, with the full results presented in Table~\ref{tab:appendix_loss_ablation}.
-In this study, we establish a baseline model trained exclusively with a token-level cross-entropy (CE) loss.
-We then incrementally incorporate our other proposed loss terms: the pixel-level LPIPS perceptual loss, identity consistency loss, and facial similarity loss.

-The experimental results clearly demonstrate that while each loss component individually yields performance gains over the baseline, the optimal overall generation quality is achieved only through their combination.
-Particularly noteworthy is the finding that removing either the identity consistency or the facial similarity loss from the full model leads to a marked degradation in generation quality.
-This underscores their critical roles in preserving subject identity and enhancing visual realism.
+We ablate the four loss components by incrementally adding terms to the CE-only baseline (Table~\ref{tab:appendix_loss_ablation}).
+Each component individually improves over the baseline, and their combination yields the best overall quality.
+Removing either identity or facial similarity loss leads to marked degradation, underscoring their importance in preserving identity and visual realism.